Warnings: violence, mentions of rape

 “So you don’t actually intend to kill me, Jin Guangshan?”
 Wei Wuxian replied coldly.
 “And here I thought you couldn’t prove yourself more cowardly.”

 Jin Guangshan reddened in rage, and his horse huffed under the kick he gave its sweaty flank, veering forth and sideways.
 “I have not sunk so low as to sully my hands with kunze blood,” he spat, “but who knows what could happen?
 Perhaps you may suffer the same fate as that pet ghost of yours.
 Swords have no eyes in the midst of battle.”

 Wen Ning answered him as if he had whispered the words to his ear.

 Cultivators fell.
 Cultivators died under the power of the Seal, for the first time since the Sunshot Campaign.
 Rows and rows of them put themselves between Jin Guangshan and him, blocking his way each time he tried to get close enough to the man to finally stop his continued living.

 And Jin Guangshan sat on his horse in the distance, watching his people die for him, secure in the strength of his own numbers—knowing, as Wei Wuxian knew, that no man alone could hope to stop him now.

 A man who had insulted him too many times to count since he was just a child.
-A man who had sheltered Jin Zixun, who had lived for so long with the reputation of one who liked to hoard Wei Wuxian’s kin like mere possessions; who had put a child into the belly of his youngest concubine and left her crying to Wei Wuxian’s knees, begging him to take her away.
+A man who had sheltered Jin Zixun, who had lived for so long with the reputation of one who liked to hoard Wei Wuxian’s kin like mere possessions; who had forced a child into the belly of his youngest concubine and left her crying to Wei Wuxian on her knees, begging him to take her away.